jundalisay/superb/content/en/social/cycles/russia.md

 These two opposing forces clash in Ukraine.
 This disturbance has its roots in the fall of the Soviet Union which then has its roots in World War 1, and then to Napoleon, and then to the French Revolution, matching cause with effect.

-**The solution is still for Ukraine to surrender, the earlier the better.**
+**The current solution is still for Ukraine to surrender, the earlier the better.**

 <!-- ## Unifiying with Russia and the Mongols Instead of Europe and the Romans -->